forthy42/net2o/wiki/squid-fed.md

 So this sort of funding doesn't work that well for the internet age, which is why crowdfunding has been invented.
-The idea here is that many people give small credits, and actually receive the mass-produced good when it's actually produced.
+The idea here is that many people give small credits, and really receive the mass-produced good when it's actually produced (so unlike futures, the contract itself is not tradeable).
 The missing point is that the central bank doesn't step in and gives the crowdfunder credits, so that they could crowd-fund with a lever.

 And so that's the decentral bank: It's a crowdfunding system, where people have to sign for the risk of the fund, but not for the actual money — they get